 Mark Willis: 04:26

 Sure.
 Yeah.
 I mean that’s kind of just becoming an adult, right?
 Right.
+You need to learn what are the best financial planning strategies.
 People as a kid, you’re taking whatever mom and dad say at face value, but at some point, at some point, hopefully you’re figuring out that hey, this is not ahh..
 I got to come up with my own reasons for believing what I believe.
 So that’s kind of what this transition was like for me.
 And I think one of the biggest was hearing the CPA that I worked for, at the time she was very well renowned.
 I mean nationally recognized, you know, one of the best in the business.
 And in my opinion, she was making calls to clients in the midst of the great recession saying, I’m sorry, Mr. Client, Mrs Client.
 I know you’re 62 years old.
 I just lost you half of your life savings.
 And that freaked me out to be honest, as a young financial planner in the business, I didn’t want to spend my entire career helping people build a life of a, you know financial insecurity and all their money in a house of cards.
 So for me, that was a big wake-up call.
 I mean, that cracked open my mind to what else is out there, you know, if, if Wall Street doesn’t have every answer that we’re looking for, what does and we’re possibly could I research to put my own cash versus, you know, um, and not to mention my clients wealth as well.

 Casey Stubbs: 05:39

 So when you’re looking based on, on what I’m hearing here, that you’re very focused on risk because the downturn was a pretty scary thing.
 And so based on that, you’ve really got to think about what is gonna happen if there’s another recession or depression or great crash.